 Safaricom Home Fibre is Safaricom’s answer to similar home internet services that are offered by Wananchi Group (Zuku) and Jamii Telecommunications Limited (Faiba).

-Safaricom Home Fibre is available in various packages that one can subscribe to:
+Safaricom Home Fibre is available in various packages that one can subscribe to (as of October 2018):

 |Package||Speed||Cost (per month)|